3wHub/voted-apps/README.md

 - **Hot Reload:** The frontend supports hot reload with `npm run dev`.
 - **Environment Variables:** Canister IDs and network info are injected via `.env` and Vite config.
 - **Authentication:** Uses Internet Identity for secure, decentralized login.
+- **Local Ledger:** For local testing, mint tokens to your account using the minter identity.

 ---